srh/refound/README.md

 Useful commands:

-    # create now connects to an empty FoundationDB cluster and sets up
+    # Connects to an empty FoundationDB instance and sets up a
-    # a RethinkDB instance.
+    # RethinkDB instance in that FoundationDB cluster.
+Also,
+    # initializes the local metadata directory (with `cluster_id` and
+    # `log_file` files).

+    rethinkdb create --fdb-init
+    rethinkdb create --fdb-init --fdb-force-wipe

+    # Connects to existing FoundationDB instance (that was initialized
+    # with `--fdb-init`) and initializes the local metadata directory.

     rethinkdb create
-    rethinkdb create --fdb-wipe

-    # `serve` then acts as a quasi-stateless node
+    # `serve` then acts as a quasi-stateless node once the local
+    # metadata directory has been created.

     rethinkdb serve

 These expect you to have a FoundationDB instance running and a